juliacen/Steane-Code/README.md

 # Steane's Code Under Random Pauli Error Channel

-This repository contains a Jupyter notebook that demonstrates the construction and simulation of **Steane's quantum error-correfcting [[7,1,3]] code**.
+This repository contains a Jupyter notebook that demonstrates the construction and simulation of **Steane's quantum error-correcting [[7,1,3]] code**.
 The notebook applies random Pauli X,Y or Z error with probability p to each qubit in the encoded quantum states and explores how Steane's code detects and corrects these errors, evaluating the overall success probability with Qiskit's AerSimulator.

 **Inputs:** Arbitrary n length Boolean string and probability p